Leo-Zubiri/Data-Analytics-Google/README.md

-> This repository was created to learn how to generate dinamic documentation with **docsify**.
+> This repository was created to learn how to generate dynamic documentation with **docsify**.
 I only used some features I consider it useful to have a good documentation
 >
 > Also, I use this repo to take notes and store documents about a Google Data Analysis course that I'm taking.

-<p id="p-link" width="100%" style="text-align: center;  font-size: 20px;font-weight: bold;         margin-top: 30px;
+<p width="100%" style="text-align: center;  font-size: 20px;font-weight: bold;         margin-top: 30px;
         margin-bottom: 50px;">
     <a
         style="    color: #00FF17;"